anaai/anaai/README.md

 ## Setup
 1. Deploy contract on Ethereum (or use an existing one)
-2. Setup environment variables for services
+2. Setup environment variables for services (check .env.example of each service)
 3. `docker-compose up build`

 ## Test